- Position: Wellcome Research Fellow in the Humanities and Social Sciences

 - Research fellow

 My current research explores the representation of autism in life writing by autistic authors, in the context of the recent clinical and cultural framings of autism.
-I am interested in what this teaches us about life writing and the autobiographical construction of selfhood, and how these texts contribute to greater agency and cultural acceptance for autistic people.
+I am interested in what this teaches us about life writing and the autobiographical construction of selfhood, and how these texts contribute to greater agency and cultural acceptance for autistic and otherwise stigmatized groups.

 I have recently co-edited the collection of essays on walking as an artistic practice in the context of the Anthropocene, Walking, Landscape and Environment (Routledge 2019).